Listen to This Article:

 Reliability

-This can be the essential foundation of a successful working relationship between the executive chef and the sous chef.
+This can be the essential foundation of a strong working relationship between the executive chef and the sous chef.
 For any kitchen to succeed, the sous chef must demonstrate competence and reliability.
-Arriving early, staying late, and completing tasks ahead of schedule are actions that can set a sous chef apart.

 As a sous chef, you may be expected to work up to 12 hours a day.
 But for many, this level of dedication to the craft is worth it.
 There is the satisfaction that comes from earning the trust and support of your lead chef, the respect of your coworkers, and being part of a successful restaurant.
-The sous chef can gain critical acclaim when the executive chef or the restaurant does, and they can also more easily advance to the head of the brigade should the executive chef decide to leave.

 Embarking on the Journey to Sous Chef

-Exploring how to become a good sous chef takes unwavering dedication and perseverance but is a very rewarding career if you have the passion and drive.
 The position offers the chance to learn, grow, and potentially lead a kitchen as an executive chef in the future.
 For those willing to put in the hard work and time, the rewards can include respect, recognition, and achieving your culinary goals.

 Think you have what it takes to pursue a culinary career?
 Talk to us about Escoffier’s academic, financing, and career plans.